steveandroulakis/afed_donations/README.md

-Australian Federal Election Donations (AFED) Blank Django App
+Australian Federal Electoral Donations (AFED) Blank Django App
 ==============

 Base django application pre-loaded with the Australian Electoral Commission political donation data.
 Ready for apps to be coded around it to highlight points of interest.